 - Low price to earnings ratio

 - High shareholder returns

 - Trading platform localized in a great number of languages

 Weaknesses of Plus500 Ltd

-The business model of the company is heavily reliant on CFD trading, which is an OTC transaction that some consider as an activity very similar to gambling.
+The business model of the company is heavily reliant on CFD trading, which is an OTC transaction that involves a high amount of risk.
 There is a distant possibility that CFD trading will be outlawed in the future and hence the market on which Plus500 Ltd operates may change drastically.

 There is nothing to indocate currently that this is a realistic scenario so stay calm and wait for the next dividend.

 The company's current (02/2022) valuation is $1.95 billion.
 The valuation typically depends on earnings per share (EPS), dividends, and market expectations about future revenues.

 Does the current valuation reflect the fair market price?

 - EPS is high, currently around GBP 2.24 per share.